Have you ever made an “instant connection” with a place and left a piece of your heart there? We left ours back in Hamburg because it’s lovely.

 While Hamburg is gorgeous and has a lot more to offer than Amsterdam, the canals are not everywhere.
 You need to get to certain parts of the city to see the canals.
 If you’re in Hamburg for one day and want to make the most of it, this is one of the canals that you should surely see.

-Nikolaifleet in Hamburg is one of the oldest spots of the city.
-We reached here just by chance while we were exploring Hamburg by foot and didn’t want to leave.
-To give you the exact location, this is very close to Hambur’s miniature wonderland.
+Nikolaifleet in Hamburg is one of the oldest spots in the city.
+It is the best Instagram spot in Hamburg.
+We reached here just by chance while we were exploring Hamburg on foot and didn’t want to leave.
+To give you the exact location, this is very close to Hamburg’s miniature wonderland.

 St. Pauli is Hamburg’s coolest neighborhood and it is so for a reason.
-Literally every single wall or door is covered with colorful artwork here.
+Literally, every single wall or door is covered with colorful artwork.
 The streets are lined with little artsy stores and quirky cafes where you can spend an entire day.